frederic-perez/AmE-dictionary/data/dictionary.md

 __vernacular__ _n_ :four::hammer:
 __versatile__ _adj_ :two::hammer.
 __vertical farm__
-__verve__ _n_ :five::dart: /vəːv/ (from French, ‘vigour’) Great ​energy and ​enthusiasm.
+__verve__ _n_ :five::dart: /vəːv/ [:scroll: from French, ‘vigour’] Great ​energy and ​enthusiasm.
 Liveliness. _The Jazz quartet played with verve.
 Or, the lottery winner was full of verve.
 She ​delivered her ​speech with ​tremendous ​wit and verve._
 __very true__
 __very__ _adj, adv_ _We were in this very room._
 __vest__ _v_